willnorris/willnorris.com/src/_posts/2015-02-20-go-get-subpackages-nginx.md

 That instructs go that any package with the prefix `willnorris.com/go/proxy` can be found in the git repository at `https://github.com/willnorris.com/imageproxy`.
-This is the exact package we were looking for, so it will then checkout the git repository.
+This is the exact package we were looking for, so go will then checkout the git repository.
 No problem.

 ## Fetching Sub-Packages ##